 There are some common reasons why this happens, and while the following tips won’t guarantee you success, they will go a long way towards creating a better opportunity for you.
-Let’s take a look at why your ecommerce business is failing to make sales, and what you can do about it.
+Let’s take a look at why your eCommerce business is failing to make sales, and what you can do about it.

 You don’t scream ‘quality.’

-When you go into a real world store, what do you expect to see?
-If the place is a run down mess with products hanging off the shelves in no discernible order, the chances are that you won’t spend a cent and will just leave and go elsewhere.
+When you go into a real-world store, what do you expect to see?
+If the place is a run-down mess with products hanging off the shelves in no discernible order, the chances are that you won’t spend a cent and will just leave and go elsewhere.

 Reflect on how your customers feel when they arrive onsite and look at what might be scaring them away.
 And invest in your site, too.
 Sure, you can build a cheap website with the right services, but the big question is – do you want to look cheap?
-A little investment on freshening up your site should have an immediate impact on your sales.
+A little investment in freshening up your site should have an immediate impact on your sales.